Stef14-bit/Portfolio/README.md

 # Windows XP Style Portfolio

-his is a Windows XP style portfolio built using ReactJS.
+This is a Windows XP style portfolio built using ReactJS.
 The design is inspired by the iconic operating system that many of us grew up using.

 ## Features